adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 Env.get('PORT', 3333)
 ```

-## Environment variables while testing

-When running tests, you may want to overwrite some of your environment variables.
-For example, you need to access another database to avoid crushing your data.
-You can achieve that by creating an `.env.testing` file.

-All variables contained inside this file will be merged automatically with your `.env` file.

 ## Why validate environment variables?

 Environment variables are injected from outside-in to your application, and you have little or no control over them within your codebase.